Restaurant Kitchen Cleaning Checklist

 Items to Clean Each Cooking Shift

-These actions are commonplace for cooks to do, and they will have already subconsciously worked into their schedule how to get it done in a timely manner.
+These actions are commonplace for cooks and other kitchen staff.
+Often, they will have already subconsciously worked them into their schedule and will be able to get them done in a timely manner.

 - Brush grill between cooking red meat, poultry and fish